 - You could need more healthcare in the future because of an illness or accident.

-- Also, it’s difficult to predict how many doctors will charge more than Medicare says they should in the coming years.
+- Doctors may charge more than Medicare says they should in the coming years.

-In short, retirees may select Aetna’s Medicare supplement plan F because they want to make sure they can manage their healthcare costs in the future.
+In short, retirees may select Aetna Plan F because they want to make sure they can manage their healthcare costs in the future.

-Unlike with Medicare Advantage, there aren’t any certain times of the year that you have to wait for the enrollment period.
-There are times when you can enroll in Medigap plans without having to answer any health questions.
-For instance, you get a Guaranteed Enrollment Period when you first turn 65 and become qualified for Medicare Part A and B. If you have major medical insurance from another source, you might be able to delay this period until you are ready for Part B at a later date.
+Unlike with Medicare Advantage, you will not have to wait for an enrollment period, but there are times when you can enroll in Medigap plans without having to answer any health questions.
+For instance, you are offered a Guaranteed Enrollment Period when you first turn 65 and become qualified for Medicare Part A and B.

-If you can prove certain other circumstances, you may also get to enroll without having to fill out a health application.
-These are some examples:
+If you can prove certain other circumstances, you may also get to enroll without having to fill out a health application:

 - You lose insurance from a union, employer, or the government.

-- You lose insurance because you move away from the company’s service area.
+- You move away from the company’s service area.

 - You lose insurance because your insurance company decided to move away from your local area or failed financially.

 If you don’t have a Guaranteed Enrollment Period, you may still qualify for an Aetna Medigap plan.
 You can find out by answering a few questions on an application.
-You shouldn’t assume that these Medicare supplement insurance companies won’t take you because of certain controlled medical issues.
-It’s just easier and safer to enroll during a Guaranteed Enrollment Period because health underwriting can’t increase your price or decline you.
-At the same time, you are always welcome to learn more about Medicare insurance company requirements at any time.
+Additionally, you shouldn’t assume that these Medicare Supplement insurance companies won’t take you because of certain controlled medical issues.

-Sample Rates for 2018 Aetna Medicare Supplement Plans
+Sample Rates for Aetna Medicare Supplement Plans for 2018

 These are for a man who lives in selected areas, is just turning 65, and doesn’t smoke: